 The CNMI is committed to using these funds in an effort to provide for a strong, equitable, economic and inclusive recovery that would meet the needs of our islands and their communities.
-In consultations with Governor Ralph DLG.
-Torres, the administration has provided its version of the ARPA Spending Plan on June 4th, 2021 that was presented by the Secretary of Finance to members of all branches of the CNMI government, autonomous agencies, and media organizations who were present as part of our island's guiding principles.
-In order to maximize our programmatic impact, distribution and expenditure of these funds based on these principles to address areas significantly impacted by the pandemic and the needs of each islands' communities.
+From the time the original version of the ARPA Spending Plan was presented by then Secretary of Finance on June 4th, 2021 there have been changes to these allocations.
+Figure 1 above depicts an overview of allocations made to date of this Recovery Plan.
+In order to maximize our programmatic impact, distribution and expenditure of these funds are based on principles to address areas significantly impacted by the pandemic and the needs of each islands' communities.
 Below are the following Intended Use of the Funds: